-Scotland is the only part of the UK where you can legally go wild camping - tent camping away from designated campsites - on open access land.
-Of course, if you do choose this way to enjoy the outdoors, you'll have to do without a few of the amenities like hot showers and toilets.
+Scotland is the only part of the United Kingdom where you can legally go wild camping—tent camping away from designated campsites—on open access land.
+Of course, if you do choose this way to enjoy the outdoors, you'll have to do without a few of the amenities such as hot showers and toilets.

 Why the Cairngorms?

-If you dream of waking up to amazing views, the sound of birdsong, sunlight (or mist - it's Scotland after all) filtering through the tall evergreen forests, you could hardly choose a better place to set up your tent that at a campsite in the Cairngorms National Park.
+If you dream of waking up to amazing views, the sound of birdsong, sunlight (or mist—it is Scotland after all) filtering through the tall evergreen forests, you could hardly choose a better place to set up your tent than at a campsite in the Cairngorms National Park.

-At 1,467 square miles, it's the UK's largest national park and the northernmost in Great...
-Britain.
-It has five of Scotland's six highest mountains, the cleanest rivers, lochs and marshes in the country and ancient, towering Calendonian pine forests.
+At 1,467 square miles, it's the UK's largest and northernmost national park in Great Britain.
+It has five of Scotland's six highest mountains, the cleanest rivers, lochs, and marshes in the country, and ancient, towering Caledonian pine forests.

-Wildlife that may check you out includes golden eagles, capercaillie and Scottish crossbill as well as wildcats, watervole and otters.
-And if fishing and shooting are your pastimes, there's plenty of opportunity to bag salmon and trout, to go deer stalking or to shoot game birds or clay pigeons on estates, like the Atholl Estate and Rothiemurchus, scattered throughout the park.
+Wildlife that may check you out includes golden eagles, capercaillie, and Scottish crossbills as well as wildcats, water vole, and otters.
+And if fishing and shooting are your pastimes, there are plenty of opportunities to bag salmon and trout, to go deer stalking, or to shoot game birds or clay pigeons on estates, such as the Atholl Estates and Rothiemurchus, scattered throughout the park.

-Most of the tent camping sites in this part of Scotland are open from late spring through the end of October, though some have tent camping year round for heartier souls - so it's worth checking their websites.
-Several of the campsites mentioned on the next few pages also have rustic cabins, wigwams, pods and caravan sites not too far away.
-That's good news for those who'd like to come up and camp during the ski season at Aviemore.
+Most of the tent camping sites in this part of Scotland are open from late spring through the end of October.
+However, some have tent camping year-round for heartier souls, so it's worth checking their websites.
+Several of the campsites also have rustic cabins, wigwams, pods, and caravan sites not too far away.
+That's good news if you'd like to come up and camp during the ski season at Aviemore.

 Just Beware of the Midges

 Whatever you do, be prepared for Scotland's midges.
-They are tiny biting insects about 1mm or 2mm long - so tiny you can hardly see individuals in their swarms.
-They suck blood from the skin leaving victims with an itchy rash.
+They are tiny biting insects about 1mm or 2mm long—so tiny that you can hardly see individuals in their swarms.
+They suck blood from the skin and leave victims with an itchy rash.
 As soon as the weather warms up, the midges appear in the billions, driving both visitors and locals barmy.

 And, by the way...